Skip to main content

 When students log in, they will see a link on their course dashboard to submit an online assignment.
 If they have already submitted, the link will take them to their submission, and there will be a “Resubmit” button that they can use to resubmit as many times as they’d like before the deadline or time limit expiration.

-You can preview what the student submission interface will look like by going to the assignment’s Manage Submissions page and clicking New Submission.
-Note that this interface will automatically show the instructor whether the answer was correct or incorrect, but students will not see this unless you’ve published grades.
+This interface will automatically show the instructor whether the answer was correct or incorrect, but students will not see this unless you’ve published grades.

 Submitting work on students' behalf